sgoudham-university/Winston-Bot/README.md

 ## API Issues

-Disappointingly, Blizzard does not have an official API for Overwatch (I have no idea why they don't) which results in a massive headache in using
+- Disappointingly, Blizzard does not have an official API for Overwatch (I have no idea why they don't) which results in a massive headache in using
   API's to retrieve data as they are all web-scraped and can take long to update, not to mention the extremely long response times.
-Due to this, The bot isn't as snappy and fast and only retrieves a limited amount of information.
+- Due to this, the bot isn't as snappy and fast and only retrieves a limited amount of information.

 ## Functionality

 Listed below are the tasks that I will set out to complete:

+#### Discord

 - [x] Configuration file to store Environment variables
+- [x] Set up Logging for any commands / errors thrown
 - [x] Set bot activity to "Playing Overwatch"
-- [x] Set up Logging for any commands / errors thrown
+- [x] Display nicely formatted embeds that include Player Information

+#### Testing

+- [x] Use JUnit to successfully test
+- [x] Use Mockito to successfully Mock and test

+#### Frameworks

 - [x] Use JDA to connect to the Discord API
-- [x] Give responses out to the user based on input

 ## Services / Libraries Used